Pimicikamak Cree Nation

-"Pimicikamak Cree Nation" may be abbreviated as "PCN" referring erroneously to the Cross Lake Band of Indians or Cross Lake First Nation, not to be confused with the Mexican metal band of that name.
+"Pimicikamak Cree Nation" may be abbreviated as "PCN" referring erroneously to the Cross Lake Band of Indians or Cross Lake First Nation.
 Pimicikamak is an indigenous people whose origins lie in pre-history; the Cross Lake Band of Indians is a pseudo-corporate legal entity created by the Indian Act.
 The Pimicikamak people is governed by four councils under customary law.
 Cross Lake First Nation is governed by a Band Council under the Indian Act.

 Suicide crisis

 The Pimicikamak Cree Nation has, as of 2016, the highest suicide rate in all of Canada.
 Residents made 140 attempts in the span of a fortnight in March 2016, or ten per day.
 Band councillor Donnie McKay blamed the epidemic on the isolated community's lack of jobs, guidance counselors and suicide prevention specialists.

 One noted program to counter the suicide epidemic is the Pimicikamak Thunder, a youth softball team.
 The team was profiled in The Sound of Thunder, a 2017 documentary feature produced by and aired on TSN as part of Bell Let's Talk.

 The film "Twilight Dancers" was written and directed by Theola Ross, a member of the Pimicikamak Cree Nation.
 It centered around the 2016 suicide crisis and how a group of young dancers used their art and tradition to heal and survive.